The best eSIM for Hong Kong 2026 isn’t just about price — it’s about avoiding a mistake most travelers only discover after landing.

 Based on verified coverage data and real traveler reports across Hong Kong.

-(Prices verified April 2026 — may change anytime)
+Prices verified May 2026 — may change anytime

 That’s it.